Keratoconus Treatment

 Corneal Cross-Linking (CXL)

 Unlike other treatments that only improve vision while keratoconus continues to progress, CXL addresses the underlying condition itself.
-It can also be combined with other treatments and may reduce the need for corneal transplants.
+It can also be combined with other treatments and has been shown to reduce the need for corneal transplants by up to 50% in appropriate cases.3

 Intacs Corneal Implants